springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

 in this lesson, however, it is often desirable to use a separate file for the log configuration.

 As your isolated worker process runs – as its name suggests – in a separate process from the host, it needs its own file to store its own settings and configurations for logging.
-In this lesson, the program will load the log (a subset of) the configuration from the `host.json` file, making it a shared file for both the host and the worker process itself.
+By default, if a file named `appsettings.json` is present in the output folder, it can automatically registered as a source of configuration for the worker.
+Additionally, the log levels and categories can be automatically configured from the `Logging/LogLevel` configuration section.

 In the following section, you will learn the basics of _Application Insights_ and its _Live Metrics_ dashboard.